COVID-19 Vaccine Frequently Asked Questions

 What if I received my first COVID-19 vaccine from another provider?

-- LCHD's walk-in vaccine clinics are able to accommodate individuals who received their first dose of Pfizer vaccine 21 or more days ago.
+- LCHD's walk-in vaccine clinics are able to accommodate individuals who received their first dose of Pfizer vaccine 21 or more days ago, even if it was from a different provider.
 Please remember to bring identification and your CDC vaccine record card in order to receive your second dose of vaccine.

 If your agency would like to host a vaccine clinic, please email us at email@example.com with more details and a member of our team will follow up with you to discuss your request and availability.